ntrezowan/the-plain/_posts/2018-12-07-installing-shibboleth-service-provider.md

 ```
 https://example.com/resources/index.php
 ```
 Your browser will be connected to Apache on port 443 and since the `AuthType` for `/resources` in `shib.conf` is `shibboleth`, you will be redirected to `https://example.com/idp`.
-After logging in, you will be redirected to `/resources` location and `index.php` will show some Shibboleth variables and server header.
+After logging in, you will be redirected to `/resources` location and `index.php` will show some Shibboleth variables (i.e. Shib-Application-ID) and server header.

 3. To test if SP is getting the attributes from IdP, go to;
 ```